iNathlan/Mark-Zytros/README.md

 *   **Fault-Tolerant Powertrain Control:** Electronic management logic, systems redundancy, sensor watchdogs, and active safety protocols standardized in the sports/luxury automotive sector (e.g., embedded architecture by the BMW Group).
 *   **Fly-by-Wire Systems:** Development of computer-stabilized control systems that allow computers to stabilize inherently unstable aircraft.

 ### 9.4.
-Historical References & Open Technologies
+Historical References
 *   **Nikola Tesla:** For the theoretical framework of wireless energy and atmospheric potential.
-*   **Open Technologies Utilized:** EDF Technology, Air-Augmented Propulsion, Piezoelectric Effect, Inductive Coupling, MEMS Sensors.
+*   **Aviation Pioneers:** For the development of the "Fly-by-Wire" systems that allow computers to stabilize unstable aircraft.

 ---